to simply illustrate the page – photo by ~Sage~

 - Congenital ankyloblepharon (in Blue Persians).
 This condition results in the joining of the upper and lower eyelids by a membrane.

-- Entopion.
+- Entropion.
 This is the inversion of the eyelid margin.
 The eyelashes rub and irritate the cornea of the eye.
 This leads to excessive tearing, squinting, corneal vascularization and ulceration.
 Treatment: surgery.

 - Congenital epiphora.
 This is the medical term for tear duct overflow referred to above.